iterative/dvc.org/content/docs/use-cases/model-registry.md

 performance information become **codified** in Git-based <abbr>DVC projects</abbr>.
 This makes it possible to manage them with standard Git workflows along with code.
-Large model files are stored separately and efficiently, and can be pushed to [remote storage] -- a scalable access point.
+Large model files are stored separately and efficiently, and can be pushed to [remote storage] -- a scalable access point for [sharing].

-DVC repos are also great for [sharing] any data artifact.
-You can get the models described by DVC into production in a few ways: [import] them into a central repo, deploy using the `dvc` [CLI], or integrate into Python code with the [API].
-You can even automate their training and delivery [via CML].

 An additional route to build a Git-native registry is to **annotate** ML models in your repos using tags.
 [GTO] (Git Tag Ops) is a tool to do just that!
 The